schafezp/titantutorial/README.md

 sh sqlrun.sh
 ```

-This will save the output of the query to the file output.html
+This will save the output of the query located in script.sql to the file output.html

 To find this output then display it on the browser instead run